karthikeyan2725/0xDebug-Questions/questions.md

 3. Compilation Error
 4. Segmentation Fault

-`Bug`: _start() function is an initialization function that executes before main().
-It is already declared, so you get an compilation error.
+`Bug`: _start() function is an initialization function that executes before main(), behind the scenes.
+It is already declared, so you get a compilation error.

-### Question 3 - Sneaky Fork
+### Question 3 - Sneaky Fork 🤖:
     #include<stdio.h>
     #include<unistd>
     void main(){